 - 1. Time spent in training while on-duty will be considered normal work time. - 2.
 The City will provide forty (40) hours of in-service training to each Police Officer, as required by the State of Utah, Division of Peace Officers Standards and Training (P.O.S.T.), on an on-duty basis.
-The City will provide this training either during the Police Officer's regularly scheduled shift, or by adjusting the Police Officer's shift so that the training will be on an on-duty basis. - 3.
-Time spent in required in service training will be treated as normal work time for the purposes of computing such Police Officer's overtime compensation.
-Training in excess of POST requirements is subject to Department approval and applicable FLSA.
+The City will provide this training either during the Police Officer's regularly scheduled shift, or by adjusting the Police Officer's shift so that the training will be on an on-duty basis.

+- 3. Time spent in required in-service training will be treated as normal work time for the purposes of computing such Police Officer's overtime compensation.